mrpinsky/FOMObot/README.md

 [Heroku]: https://www.heroku.com/
 [Heroku Toolbelt]: https://toolbelt.heroku.com/

-Log in to Heroku by running `heroku login`.
+Log in to Heroku by running `heroku login`, and to the Heroku Container Registry with `heroku container:login`.

 Create a new app for this project: